SorenTech/ansible-mac-security/README.md

       - git
       - go

 Any variable can be overridden in `config.yml`; see the supporting roles' documentation for a complete list of available variables.
+However, be aware that if you remove `dnscrypt-proxy`, `dnsmasq`, or `python3` from the list you may break other parts of the playbook that depend on these being present.

 ## What This Playbook Does:
 - Configure curl based on drduh's recomendations
-- Install xcode tools and Homebrew
+- Ensure XCode and Homebrew are correctly installed and configured
 - Using Homebrew, installs a number of CLI and GUI packages that improve security and privacy (see below)
-- Sets baseline security system settings, including turning on the Firewall and enabling automatic critical updates
+- Sets baseline security system settings based on the CIS Benchmarks for MacOS and DrDuh's recommendations
-- Configures the computer's DNS and secure web proxy using dnscrypt-proxy, dnsmasq, and privoxy.
+- Configures the computer's DNS to use dnscrypt-proxy and dnsmasq with blocklists provided by Steven Black's Hostfile project

-## Goals:
+## RoadMap:
 - Automatically create two user accounts: a "Standard User" and an "Admin User" to wall-off administrator functions from day-to-day operations
-- Using the admin user, install and configure a number of CLI and GUI tools that will improve the users security and privacy.
-- Customize options for laptops vs. desktops.
-Ie, For Laptop computers, enable stealth mode, disable mDNS, and disable the Captive Portal dialogue
-- Configure automatic updates to installed packages, hosts files, and configuration recomendations
+- Configure a launchdaemon to automaticly update installed packages, hosts files, and configuration recomendations

 ## Tools Installed: